WebMD Health News

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA1088.

 - Store LIPTRUZET at room temperature between 68°F to 77°F (20°C to 25°C).

-- Keep LIPTRUZET in the foil pouch until you are ready to take it.
+- Remove a tablet from the blister only when you are ready to take it.

-- After you remove a LIPTRUZET tablet from the blister card, slide the blister card back into the case (where a case is provided) and store in a dry place.
+- LIPTRUZET is packaged in a cardboard, multi-fold wallet.
+After you remove a tablet from the folded card, refold the card and slide the card back into the wallet.

 Keep LIPTRUZET and all medicines out of the reach of children.

 General information about the safe and effective use of LIPTRUZET.

 LIPTRUZET may help to reduce your cholesterol in 2 ways.
 It reduces the cholesterol absorbed in your digestive tract, as well as the cholesterol your body makes by itself.
 LIPTRUZET does not help you lose weight.

 Medicines are sometimes prescribed for purposes other than those listed in the Patient Information leaflet.
 Do not use LIPTRUZET for a condition for which it was not prescribed.
 Do not give LIPTRUZET to other people, even if they have the same problem that you have.
 It may harm them.